hyperware-ai/hyperware-book/src/kit/new.md

 creates the default template (a Rust chat app with no UI) in the `foo/` directory.

-The package name must be "Kimap-safe": contain only a-z, 0-9, and `-`.
+The package name must be "Hypermap-safe": contain only a-z, 0-9, and `-`.

 ## Example Usage